aws-controllers-k8s/community/docs/content/docs/tutorials/lambda-oci-example.md

 ### Cleanup

-You can delete your Lambda OCI function using the `kubectl delete` command.
+You can delete your Lambda OCI function using the `kubectl delete` command:

 ```bash
 kubectl delete -f function.yaml